 If you assaulted any of the persons mentioned above and you were aware, or you reasonably should have been aware that they belonged to these professions, you will be sentenced to up to one year in county jail and pay a maximum fine of $2,000.

 Also, the fine would increase to $2,000 in case the assaulted person is a parking control officer who was in the line of his or her duty because for clear reasons, he/she is a possible common target of criminal assault.

 Legal Defenses to Assault Charges

 If you are facing assault charges, it doesn’t necessarily imply that you will be convicted.
 You can hire an experienced Santa Ana attorney, who may boost the chances of having your charges dropped or reduced.
 The lawyer will review the circumstances surrounding your case, study cases that are the same as yours, and create a solid defense strategy.
 He/ she can use the following defenses in trying to prove your innocence.

 Lack of the ability to use violence or force

 For you to be convicted of assault, you must have been capable of inflicting force or violence on the alleged victim.
-If your attorney can prove that you didn’t have the ability to inflict force, you should not be liable to the assault charges.
+If your attorney can prove that you didn’t have the ability to inflict force, you should not be liable for the assault charges.